My Six Hour Flight-Fling (at 17!), and What I Learned From It

 3.)
 I learned that the most exhilarating moments are usually fleeting, and it’s important to know the value of enjoying a moment and also letting it go.

-It’s been three years since that flight and I still believe that if it’s truly meant to be I’ll run into “Nate” again in the future.
+It’s been four years since that flight and I still believe that if it’s truly meant to be I’ll run into “Nate” again in the future.

 If I do, I hope he’s more open to the age difference, atleast. 😉

 ** This story is a real account.
 I’ve changed his name